Measuring brand awareness

 Once you've established your branding campaign's goals, you can choose the best places to show your ads, and then measure success by monitoring impressions, conversions, and other statistics.
 Generally, you'll want to try to place your ads in front of as many people as possible within your target audience.

-Most advertisers with branding goals are primarily concerned with creating brand awareness.
+Most advertisers with branding initiatives are primarily concerned with creating brand awareness.
 They may want to track conversions like page views instead of purchases.
 For example, an advertiser that's introducing a new energy drink wants to create awareness and interest among as many sports enthusiasts as possible, and isn't necessarily concerned with selling actual bottles of the drink online.

 Not sure where to start?
 Get strategies for creating campaigns that increase brand awareness